tdude0175/WebPortfolio-ThomasPBrown/README.md

 - Contact
   - How can someone get in contact with you?
 Leave a way for people to sign up.
 MailChimp, SendGrid, or a Google Form.

+- Weekly Reflections
+  - Show your weekly reflections of the class using video, audio, or text.

 # Inspiration
 - http://www.creative-portfolios.com/